 b.
 Medellín, Colombia 1979

-Arango’s work is achieved in different formats– drawing, printmaking, text, and performance– that interact with one another to create deconstructed installations, which at times are activated by performers or spectators.
+Arango’s work is achieved in different formats – drawing, printmaking, text, performance – that interact with one another to create deconstructed installations, which at times are activated by performers or spectators.
 She accumulates materials with engrained histories, such as books, photographs, video footage and public records.
 These materials are deconstructed and stripped of their initial context and rearranged into works that point out the plasticity of cultural artifacts and information.
 Arango uses these documents and data, concentrating essentially on the process of collecting them and everything that happens around that activity.
 Whatever the final form a work takes, each piece or installation is an instrument of memory that brings affect to politics, and politics to affect.
 Hence the central interest is to reformulate and question the relationships established between history, memory, evidence and information.
-In this way she is interested in different methodologies through which history is constructed and manipulated.
-In recent years, she has worked with almost obsolete printing technologies, rescuing and using their qualities as a formal conceptual device in the production of her work.
-This exploration has become a way of investigating how the media use content in favour of specific ideological agendas under the guise of neutrality.
+In this way, she is interested in different methodologies through which history is constructed and manipulated.
+In recent years, Arango has worked with almost obsolete printing technologies, rescuing and using their qualities as a formal conceptual device in the production of her work.
+This exploration has become a way of investigating how the news media use content in favour of specific ideological agendas under the guise of neutrality.

-Arango gained her MA (2008) and was awarded a PhD (2015) from the University of the Arts London, UK.
+Arango gained her MA (2008) and was awarded a PhD in Art Practice (2015), both from the University of the Arts London, UK.